 - If you find that your room has been entered, DON’T GO INSIDE.
 Go to a neighbor and call Campus Police.
 If you are already inside, DON’T TOUCH ANYTHING.
 In doing so, you may disturb evidence that is important to police investigation.

-- If you are awakened by an intruder inside your room, don’t try to apprehend him.
-He may be armed or may easily arm himself with something in the room.
-If he poses an immediate threat, get out of the room; if he does not, common sense may dictate pretending you are still asleep.
+- If you are awakened by an intruder inside your room, don’t try to apprehend the person.
+He/she may be armed or may easily arm him/herself with something in the room.
+If this person poses an immediate threat, get out of the room; if not, common sense may dictate pretending you are still asleep.

 - If you see a suspicious person or vehicle on campus immediately contact Campus Police.
 Try to get the license plate number.

 - Those in private residences should consider installing “peep holes” and intruder chains on outside doors.
 Also, if returning after dark, leave a light on at the entrance to your residence.

 - Students in campus housing are particularly advised against blocking open the entrance to residence halls.
 Defective locks on windows or doors should be reported to Campus Police or the Physical Plant.

 - Don’t prop open locked doors to campus facilities.
 Report defective locks to Campus Police or Facilities Management.

 - Avoid bringing large amounts of cash or other valuables to campus.

 - Keep items of value out of sight.

 - Never lend the key to your residence.